PhantomIntelligence/ros_phantom_intelligence/README.md

     ```
     nano ~/.conan/profiles/default
     ```
-    Replace its content by the following lines:
+    Replace its content by the following lines (or add the missing lines):
     ```
     [settings]
     os=Linux